 Which factors play a role in choosing the body diameter of the laser?

 Our lasers are available in four different body diameters: 10, 12.7, 20, and 25 mm.
 The size is mainly chosen with special requirements and optical power in mind.
 Small lasers (10 and 12.7 mm) are primarily meant to be installed inside devices, whereas larger lasers (20 and 25 mm) are designed to operate independently.
 Powerful lasers generate more heat, so they benefit from a larger body that has more surface area for better heat dissipation.

-What does optical power of laser mean?
+What does the optical power of laser mean?

 Optical power is power output as measured straight from the end of the laser.
 Measurements based on laser classification standards are taken from a distance of 7 cm, and this reading may differ from true output power, depending on the optics used.
 Optical power is the power output that our lasers are adjusted to during manufacturing.
 Output is stated as watts (W) and is usually in the range of 1–300 mW, which defines the pattern’s intensity.
 Greater intensity generates a brighter pattern.

-What are the lens options for lasers, and how do they differ from each other?
+What are the lens options for lasers?

-Is a laser dangerous to the eyes?
+Is a laser safe to the eyes?

 What is IP classification?

 International protection (IP) classification assesses the degree of protection provided by mechanical casings and electrical enclosures against intrusion, dust, accidental contact, and water.
 Keypoint lasers are generally in protection classes IP62 or IP67.
 Class IP62 lasers are dustproof and can withstand dripping water, whereas class IP67 lasers are also dustproof and can handle being submerged in water for a short time.

 Lasers are available in either 5, 8, 12, 16, or 24 VDC operating voltage.
 They can be plugged into mains power (230 VAC) using Keypoint’s power supply.